ccoupe/mqtt-camera-motion/README.md

 That's what this project does.

 ## Futures
-1. Web server for image download.
-Write the image with opencv in that directory maybe with a time step written in the image.
-2. Use a real human detection algorithm (one of the xml trained).
+1. Use a real human detection algorithm (one of the xml trained).
-3. Possible face detection
+2. Possible face detection